Siphon880gh/workout-player/README.md

 ## Video Format:

 - YOUTUBE is a Youtube link like `https://wwww.youtube.com/...`.
 For Youtube videos, you can clip the video where the exercise instruction is by providing a start timemark or start and end timemarks.
 A timemark is like 1:00.
 - After YOUTUBE separated by spaces, you have a Video Times to set the playing start time and end time.
 If you don't want an end time and have the video play through from custom start time to end of video: TIME na.
 To have it start from beginning and end at a specific time: na TIME.
 Briefly, the TIME can be timemark like MM:SS, or in seconds like 10s.
-For more details, refer to Video Timemarks format.
+For more details, refer to Video Timemarks Format.
 - YOUTUBESHORT is a Youtube short link like `https://wwww.youtube.com/shorts/...`.
 Clipping a start/end time is not supported.
 - MISCVIDEO is anything else besides Youtube.
 No clipping has been implemented because as of 3/1/23, their policies do not allow cors with clipping.
 MISCVIDEO can be Facebook reel, Instagram video, Tiktok, Vimeo.
 - FBREEL is Facebook Reel, NOT Facebook Video.
 FBREEL is semi-supported.
 You have to do additional steps using Chrome DevTools' Inspect to get the proper URLs.
 Facebook does not support embedding Facebook Reels, and they have separated a reel into both video and audio clips that play synchronously.

 Remember that the app only supports unlisted or public videos.
 Even if your private Vimeo video has the hash "h" URL query, it will not be supported.

-## Video Timemarks format
+## Video Timemarks Format

 You may clip a Youtube video that's too long.
 Often you may encounter a workout video that has multiple exercises and you only need a clip of that video to explain the exercise.
 You can clip a Youtube video with either format: by timemark or seconds.